rawiriblundell/sh_libpath/CONTRIBUTING.md

 ## Portability

 This project will try to code on the more portable side.
-Perhaps not strictly portable, but at least in a way that it can be refactored up or down the portability scale as/when required.
+Definitely not [strictly portable](https://www.gnu.org/software/autoconf/manual/autoconf-2.60/html_node/Portable-Shell.html), but at least in a way that it can be refactored up or down the portability scale as/when required.

-Fundamentally: POSIX plus named arrays as a minimum, but let's not beat around the bush here: `bash` is going to be the first class citizen, and other shells?
+Fundamentally speaking, our baseline is POSIX, plus named arrays as a minimum.
+But let's not beat around the bush here: `bash` is going to be the first class citizen, and other shells?
 Not so much.

 `echo` is a portability nightmare.
 Prefer `printf` instead.